Eggertron/Boardsgames-aides/Betrayal-at-the-house-on-the-hill-2nd/ACTIONS.md

 > Connect doorways whenever possible

 If the top tile can't go on the floor you're currently on, set it aside facedown in a discard pile.
 Keep setting tiles aside until you find one that works on your floor.
 (Some tiles work on more than one floor).

+# Drawing Omen, Item, and Event Cards

+A room may have a card symbol on it.
+The first time you discover a room with a card symbol, you must end your move in that room and draw the appropriate card.

+If the room has a spiral symbol , draw an event card.
+Read it out loud.
+Follow its instructions, which may require you to attempt rolls.
+Then discard the card unless it says otherwise or has an ongoing effect.

+If the room has a bull's head symbol , draw an item card.
+Read it out loud.
+Place it face up in front of you; you now have it in your possession.
+You may use it once immediately and once on each of your turns, unless it says otherwise.

+If the room has a raven symbol , draw an omen card.
+Read it out loud.
+Place it face up in front of you; you now have it in your possession.
+You might have to do something immediately.
+At the end of your turn, you must make a haunt roll.

 ## Using Items and Omen Cards